reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 13. Create a repository of Python open source sprints and track and publish their impact.

-## Contact
-I welcome any updates or edits to this article.
-I can be reached at rs2715 at stern dot nyu dot edu

 ## References
 - [Bachelor’s Degrees Earned by Women, by Major](https://www.aps.org/programs/education/statistics/womenmajors.cfm)